Alan Duncan: Political views

 One of the chapters in his book Saturn's Children is devoted to an explanation of his support for the legalisation of all drugs.
-This chapter was removed when the paperback edition was published to prevent embarrassment to the Party leadership, however Duncan at one time posted the chapter on his website, "for the benefit of the enquiring student".
-Duncan believes in minimising the size of government, and in Saturn’s Children advocated limiting government responsibility to essential services such as defence, policing and health.
+This chapter was removed when the paperback edition was published to prevent embarrassment to the party leadership; however, Duncan had, at one time, posted the chapter on his website, "for the benefit of the enquiring student".
+Duncan believes in minimising the size of government, and in Saturn's Children advocated limiting government responsibility to essential services such as defence, policing and health.

 In 2002, Duncan was described by the BBC as a "staunch" Eurosceptic.
 However, he declared for the 'Remain' camp in the run-up to the UK's referendum on EU membership.
 On 2 October 2017, Duncan spoke at the Chicago Council of Global Affairs.
 In his speech he attributed Britain's majority vote to leave the EU to a "blue-collar tantrum against immigration".

 He is on the council of the Conservative Way Forward (CWF) group.
 He is one of the leading British members of Le Cercle, a secretive foreign policy discussion forum.
 In contrast to most members of both CWF and Le Cercle, who hold pro-Republican Atlanticist views, he actively supported John Kerry in the US 2004 presidential election.
 This surprised some, but Duncan is a friend of Kerry, having met him while at Harvard.